How to network and not be spammy…

 If you just go in and drop links and spam people, you will be ignored and most likely removed from groups.
 Do you like when your friend from high school that never talks to you tries to sell you all day mascara?
 Pretty damn annoying, eh?
 Users are much to savvy for cold marketing and find you spammy.

-People buy from trusted friend referrals others or brands they know, like, and trust.
+People buy from trusted friends or brands they know, like, and trust.
 This is HUGE!

 The key is to provide value, consistently, people then start to take notice of you.
 Keep showing up and sharing your area of expertise.
 Help people out, teach them something new, and don’t drop pickup lines like you are at a bar.